IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic rm
 {: #bluemix_ic_rm}

 Remove a container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/rm/" target="_blank">rm</a> command in the Docker help.
+For more information, see the [rm](https://docs.docker.com/reference/commandline/rm/){: new_window} command in the Docker help.

 ```
 bluemix ic rm [-f|--force] CONTAINER